cctvzhouzhou/Zhouzhoublog/README.md

 }
 ```

-After that, we can use `ctrl-B` to build javascript.
+After that, we can use `ctrl-B` to build JavaScript.

 #### Node.js binding